No items found.

 The world-class legal advice and industry research provided by investment banks doesn’t come cheap and usually runs into hundreds of thousands of dollars before a transaction has even been completed.

-By contrast, M&A advisory is usually adequate price for the lower and middle markets.
+By contrast, M&A advisory is usually an adequate price for the lower and middle markets.
 The intense competition for new mandates means that M&A advisors are often willing to be quite flexible on their fees, sometimes even negotiating success fees only.

 Success fees vary but typically amount to 5-10% of the total transaction value.
 Again, competition in the market means this can be bid down.

-How to find a competent M&A advisor
+How to find a competent M&A advisor or an advisory firm

 Conclusion